 You will get each single Salesforce object in a separate .CSV file.
 Which means that you could end up with a few hundreds of .CSV files.
 A scheduled export is only available on a weekly or monthly basis.
 This means you would lose a few days in-between.
 This will impact your Recovery Point Objective (RPO)/Recovery Time Objective (RTO) and slow data and consequently disaster recovery.
 Especially true for larger enterprises.

 Besides, due to traffic issues, an export can be delayed and cause a shift in a whole sequence of future exports.
 It can even fail if the responsible user has been deactivated.
-After the export job has run successfully, you have only 48 hours to pick the generated zip-files.
+After the Salesforce Data Export job has run successfully, you have only 48 hours to pick the generated zip-files.
 Particularly big exports will result in multiple zip-archives.

 If you have a small organization and only few objects in use, you can manually export Salesforce reports.
 Create a new one, select the object, and then “All [objects]” and “All Time”:

 Remember, that you still have to re-save your data somewhere else.
 As soon as you’ve finished exporting reports, you have to start importing.